jqhc/sprint-2-jcheng59-zzimmerm/README.md

-#Project name: API Proxy
+# Project name: API Proxy

 Team members and contributions: Zoe Zimmermann (zzimmerm), Justin Cheng (jcheng59)

 Total estimated time it took to complete project: 10 hours

-A link to your repo: https://github.com/cs0320-f2022/sprint-2-jcheng59-zzimmerm

-###Explain the relationships between classes/interfaces:
+### Explain the relationships between classes/interfaces:
 The Server class holds the main functionality of our API server.
 By constructing a server and adding datasources, it calls Spark and sets everything up on the network.